 Some communities also have other rules that limit the percentage of homes within a community that are allowed to be rented out at one time as well as enforcing minimal rental agreements with terms like three- or six-month leases, which makes it even more difficult for retirees to find a rental due to a low supply of properties available.

-Not only is there a low supply of rentals within 55+ communities, there are also few resources available to help retirees find rentals in active adult communities.
-Although they may be able to search for short-term vacation rentals on sites like VRBO or Craigslist, they will have to do most of the work on their own.
+Not only is there a low supply of rentals within 55+ communities, but there are also few resources available to help retirees find rentals in active adult communities.
+Although they may be able to search for short-term vacation rentals on sites like VRBO or Craigslist, they'll have to do most of the work on their own.

 Another reason why there aren’t many rentals is that real estate agents make a lower commission than they would in selling a home.
 Therefore, agents would rather spend their time and effort on helping buyers and sellers where they will make a higher commission.

 A common question that comes up while researching age-restricted communities is the age limitation of the homeowner.
-The 80/20 rule states that at least 80% of the units in an active adult community must be occupied by at least one person who is aged 55 or older.
-The other 20% is left as wiggle room for those who are not 55 years old if an issue comes up.
+The 80/20 rule states that at least 80 percent of the units in an active adult community must be occupied by at least one person who is aged 55 or older.
+The other 20 percent is left as wiggle room for those who are not 55 years old if an issue comes up.

-Although you may think the 80/20 rule falls somewhere within a housing discrimination category, it actually does not.
+Although you may think the 80/20 rule falls somewhere within a housing discrimination category, it actually doesn't.
 The Federal Fair Housing Act prohibits “denial of housing or real estate transactions based on race, color, religion, sex, national origin, handicap, and familial status,” but not age.
-Age-restricted communities are protected under the Housing for Older Persons Act of 1995 (HOPA), which protects communities where all occupants are 62 or older or 80% of all the occupied units have at least one individual 55 and over.
+Age-restricted communities are protected under the Housing for Older Persons Act of 1995 (HOPA), which protects communities where all occupants are 62 or older or 80 percent of all the occupied units have at least one individual 55 and over.